21RM/Y3S1-PFL-Blutentanz/README.md

 Joana was more responsible for Move.pl, Menu.pl, Game Over and Settings of game configurations, this include functions like initial_state(+GameConfig, -GameState), move(+Gamestate, +Move,-NewGameState), valid_moves(+GameState,-ListOfMoves) and game_over(+GameState, -Winner).

 #### Execution
-After having installed the SICStus Prolog 4.9 and entered this project, to execute you just need reach the `/src` directory and run `[game].`  to compile the code and `play.` to run it.
+After having installed the SICStus Prolog 4.9 and entered this project, to execute you just need reach the `/src` directory and run `sicstus` then `[game].`  to compile the code and `play.` to run it.

 #### Description of the game
 In this game, you play in a board composed by rows and columns of tiles (4 by 4 in the original game).
 These Tiles have 4 diffent position, one for each quarter with 3 different colors (grey,blue,orange) and one empty.
 At the start of each of your turns you have to rotate all of the Tiles in a row or column 90 degrees clockwise, and then you can start moving your pieces.
 In a turn you can move up to 3 different times but only rotate once, and this rotation must be at the start of the turn.
 To move, you can only go to 1 space up, down, left or right in the board if the color of the space is the same as your piece or grey.
 To win you must reach a certain number of pieces (4 out of 5 in the original version) to the opposite side of the board until they leave the board.
 The first player to reach their 4 pieces out of the board on the opposing side wins.